ECE-Engineer/AutoCycle/README.md

 - [ ] Create a physical prototype to integrate this idea

 ### Credits
-Thank you to user:garythung for developing the base code for resizing & for creating the base dataset used to make this endeavor possible.
+Thank you to @garythung for developing the base code for resizing & for creating the base dataset used to make this endeavor possible.